sankettgorey/FastApi_Tutorial/notes.md

         return your response

 WHEN YOU HAVE API WITH PATH PARAMETERS, MAKE SURE TO ADD THIS IN THE END OTHERWISE IT WILL CREATE ERROR.

+enumeration with path paramters:
+    This is used when we want user to enter only specific set of values from drop down menu.
+Follow enumPathParam.py file from BooksProject folder for demo.

+TO USE BOTH QUERY AND PATH PARAMETERS IN A SINGLE API, FIRST GIVE QUERY PARAM AND THEN GIVE PATH PARAM.